tldr-pages/tldr/pages/common/meteor.md

 `meteor create {{path/to/directory}}`

-- Display the list of packages your project is currently using:
+- Display the list of packages the project is currently using:

 `meteor list`

-- Add a package to your project:
+- Add a package to the project:

 `meteor add {{package_name}}`

-- Remove a package from your project:
+- Remove a package from the project:

 `meteor remove {{package_name}}`

-- Create a production build of your project under the given directory.
-(Omit the --directory option if you want to wrap the build inside a tarball instead):
+- Create a production build of the project as a tarball under the given directory:

-`meteor build {{path/to/directory}} --directory`
+`meteor build {{path/to/directory}}`